Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 The global MAP market is experiencing steady growth, with a projected CAGR of 4.5% to 8.92% over the next five years.
 This growth is attributed to several factors:

-• Rising demand for fresh, convenient food: Consumers increasingly seek fresh, minimally processed food options, and MAP plays a crucial role in maintaining product freshness and extending shelf life, reducing food waste.
+• Rising demand for fresh, convenient food: Consumers increasingly seek fresh, minimally processed food options, and MAP plays a crucial role in maintaining product freshness, extending shelf life, and reducing food waste.

 Patented Solutions